 Research suggests that Intergenerational Playgroups improve outcomes and quality of life for older people, particularly those experiencing:

+There are a number of studies done on Intergenerational Playgroups and the benefits for aged care residents and attending families.
 Research by Skropeta C M, Colvin A and Sladen S (2014) into participation benefits included the following outcomes for older residents:

 - Increase in dignity, particularly with residents who have dementia